 Notes: In 1908 and 1915 Eloise Butler specified she planted S. salicifolia, the European species, both times from nurseries.
 In 1912 she simple listed 'Meadow Sweet' without the scientific name, but from a nursery in Solon Springs Wisconsin, so we don't know clearly if that was our native species, Spiraea alba, or if they also provided S. salicifolia.
 However on Sept.
 20, 1917 she noted getting a S. salicifolia from Glenwood Park, which partially surrounded the Garden - and that species does not grow in Minnesota so perhaps it was our native S. alba, which was in the Garden at the time of Curator Martha Crone's 1951 census.
 She listed 'narrowleaf' so we presume it was var. alba.

 Within Minnesota Meadowsweet is found in most counties of the state with the exceptions being in the drier western and southwestern counties.
 The DNR does not track by variety but the U of M Herbarium reports both varieties found in the State.
 In North America var. alba is more widespread, found in most states of the NE Quadrant from the Dakotas east, south as far as Missouri and then eastward.
-In Canada it is found from Albert to Quebec.
-Var. latifolia is mostly found along the east coast of the U.S. including all of New England, then west along the Great Lakes reaching to Minnesota, but not Wisconsin.
+In Canada it is found from Alberta to Quebec.
+Var. latifolia is mostly found along the east coast of the U.S. including all of New England, then west along the Great Lakes reaching down into to Minnesota from Canada, but not Wisconsin.
 In Canada it is found from Manitoba eastward.

 The only other Spiraea found in Minnesota is Steeplebush, S. tomentosa.